model-checking/kani-verifier-blog/_posts/2022-06-01-using-the-kani-rust-verifier-on-a-rust-standard-library-cve.md

 The underlying problem is that `reserve` uses both the buffer capacity and the usable capacity to test whether a resize is necessary.
 This should be changed to use one or the other.
 In this case, the [fix](https://github.com/sfackler/rust/commit/9733463d2b141a166bfa2f55ec316066ab0f71b6) is to use the buffer capacity, uniformly.
-For our running example, this means the branch is not-taken, as expected.
+For our running example, this means the branch is not taken, as expected.

 ```rust
 pub fn reserve(&mut self, additional: usize) {